dipeshaggarwal3187/Benovymed_Code_base/README.md

 DOCAPP
 ======

-This Android app was built during AngelHack Dubai.

 The main aim of the app was to make it easier to connect Patients and Doctors.

 Goals of the app are: